jerng/studies/README.md

   of the Actor class to cause all future instatiations of Actor to register themselves to (new Postman).recipientRegistry on construction.
 - - messages are Objects with symbol keys to reduce accidental mucking up

+Done v0.0.2:
+- We have created a Datum class, which extends Actor.
+- We have created a DataModel class, which acts as a 'store'.
+- - Each field accessed by the store is a single Datum object
+- Access to an instance of DataModel is via an instance of Proxy.
+- - The Proxy traps any field getters and setters, and redirects them to the respective Datum objects.
+- - Datum object values can be computed.
+(Datum object values can be cached.
+- - Datum objects can remember dependencies and dependents.)

 ### Versions: Disclaimers (Technical Debt)